openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ~~~
 {: #figspecurn title="Example: `spec_urn` specifying the OAuth protocol for authorization"}

-In this case, the receiver may obtain an access token using the Client
+In this case, the Receiver may obtain an access token using the Client
 Credentials Grant {{CLIENTCRED}}, or any other method suitable for the Receiver and the
 Transmitter.

-## Obtaining Transmitter Configuration Information
+## Obtaining Transmitter Configuration Metadata

-Using the Issuer as documented by the Transmitter, the Transmitter Configuration
+Using the Issuer URL as documented by the Transmitter, the Transmitter Configuration
-Information can be retrieved.
+Metadata can be retrieved.

 Transmitters supporting Discovery MUST make a JSON document available at the
 path formed by inserting the string "/.well-known/ssf-configuration" into the